Broker Matching Case Studies

 We got the winning broker to reduce their retainer by £9,000 (which in itself was several multiples of what the client paid us).
 Further, we got the client a 1% reduction on the success fee - reduced from 3.5% to 2.5% (which equated to £75,000 on his £7.5 million asking price).
 Total saving for our clients = £80,000 but, more importantly, the clients were satisfied that the broker they picked from our shortlist of six was infinitely better placed to sell the business and meet their price aspirations than any other broker they had met or could find themselves.

-They were so delighted that they have written us a letter of recommendation (available to view on request).
+They were so delighted that they have written us a letter of recommendation (see below).

 Case Study 2: